-This code of practice documents the minimum recommendations for the safe preparation of compressed oxidant-fuel gas mixtures in cylinders by static methods that is the addition of one component after another into cylinders.
+This code of practice documents the minimum recommendations for the safe preparation of compressed oxidant-fuel gas mixtures in cylinders by static methods (addition of one component after another in cylinders).
 The Code of Practice specifically addresses:

 - Key principles for compressed oxidant-fuel gas mixture manufacture. - Manufacturing feasibility studies. - Gas mixing equipment, filling and analysis. - The audit of oxidant fuel gas mixture manufacturing procedures and operations